Sdei Trumot

 The moshav is one of four moshavim in the "Bikurah" bloc.
 The others are Revaya, Rehov, and Tel Teomim, which are l located nearby.

 History

 The village founded in 1951 by Kurdish Jews immigrants from the village of Sandur in Iraq.
 The name "Sdei Trumot" is based on the lamentation of David for Saul and Jonathan who were killed in a war against the Philistines on nearby Mount Gilboa.
 The words "Sdei trumot," meaning "fields of offerings," appear in Samuel II, chapter 1, verse 21.

-Sdei Trumot was established on the lands of the depopulated Palestinian village of Al-Samiriyya.
+Sdei Trumot was established on land near the former depopulated Palestinian village of Al-Samiriyya.

 On 19 June 2003, a suicide attack in the moshav killed the storekeeper, Avner Mordechai.

 Economy

 The primary source of income in the early days was agriculture and cattle raising.
 Today the village operates greenhouses and uses advanced technology.